edgeimpulse/fr101-webinar-repo/README.md

 This demo is intended to illustrate the possibilties of SLMs on QC6490 based devices running in combination with accelerated Edge Impulse models, specifically here we are showcasing the initial [FOMO-AD GMM based](https://docs.edgeimpulse.com/studio/projects/learning-blocks/blocks/visual-anomaly-detection-fomo-ad) Public project available [here](https://studio.edgeimpulse.com/studio/745013).
 The demo is tested on  onlogic FR101 but can be run on any 6490 based device locally or on [Device Cloud](https://docs.edgeimpulse.com/tutorials/topics/inference/run-qualcomm-device-cloud#run-on-qualcomm-device-cloud)

+The point of the demo is not only that a model can run on edge hardware.
+It shows how a practical factory-floor system separates the work: the vision model runs continuously for low-latency inspection the SLM and VLM run only when triggered the agentic layer calls bounded tools for status, thresholds, snapshots, notes, VLM summaries and light control the operator stays in the loop through web UI, Telegram, CLI or MCP/OpenCode The 24 V stack light is used as a simple visual maintenance cue.
+It turns model output into a physical signal that an operator can see and act on.
+All core inference runs locally on the FR101.
+Telegram is only an operator messaging interface; no cloud LLM inference is required for the demo.

 ## Architecture
 <img width="1536" height="1024" alt="image" src="https://github.com/user-attachments/assets/67200990-c80b-4767-8e31-0376bf8e8af4" />

+USB Camera
+  -> Edge Impulse INT8 QNN FOMO-AD model
+  -> Qualcomm NPU / DSP acceleration
+  -> live anomaly heatmap
+  -> repeated threshold confirmation
+  -> FR101 GPIO / DIO output
+  -> 24 V stack light maintenance cue
+  -> Qwen 0.5B local SLM operator note
+  -> optional SmolVLM2 visual inspection summary
+  -> Telegram / CLI / OpenCode operator control

 ## QNN Low latency model - always on
 <img width="1672" height="941" alt="image" src="https://github.com/user-attachments/assets/03f6700c-0769-4bec-9dc5-e3f10af5516b" />